kubernetes-sigs/cri-tools/docs/validation.md

 - Run the tests using `ginkgo`
 - Output the test results to STDOUT

-critest connects to Unix: `unix:///var/run/containerd.sock` or Windows: `tcp://localhost:3735` by default.
-For other runtimes, the endpoint can be set by flags `--runtime-endpoint` and `--image-endpoint`.
+For specific runtimes, the endpoint can be set by flags `--runtime-endpoint` and `--image-endpoint`.

 ## Additional options

 - `-ginkgo.focus`: Only run the tests that match the regular expression.
 - `-image-endpoint`: Set the endpoint of image service.
 Same with runtime-endpoint if not specified.
 - `-test-images-file`: Optional path to a YAML file containing references to custom container images to be used in tests.
 - `-runtime-endpoint`: Set the endpoint of runtime service.
-Default to `unix:///var/run/containerd.sock` or Windows: `tcp://localhost:3735`.
+If not set, attempt to search a list of known endpoints.

-  **Note:** The default endpoints are deprecated.
+  **Note:** The backup endpoints are deprecated.
 Always set the `--runtime-endpoint`.
-Performance might be affected as each default connection attempt takes n-seconds to complete before timing out and going to the next in sequence.
+Performance might be affected as each backup connection attempt takes n-seconds to complete before timing out and going to the next in sequence.